csplib/csplib/HOWTO.md

 ## Setting up passwordless GitHub

-By default GitHub works by prompting to ask your credentials for every push.
+By default GitHub asks your credentials for every push.
 This can become annoying quite quickly.
-However, setting passwordless access to GitHub (per computer) is easy!
+However, setting passwordless access to GitHub (for a specific computer) is easy!

 These instructions will work for Linux and Mac OS X.